Call Now 24/7 - Free Consultation! 844-686-5397

 • Unexpected death

-What To Do if You Suspect Nursing Home Abuse
+What Should I Do if I Suspect Nursing Home Abuse?

 The first is to call 911 if the person is in immediate danger.
 Further, if sexual abuse is occurring, contact the authorities to report the assault and abuse.
 Contact the nursing home administrator or management if the danger is not immediate.
 Be sure to mention what you’ve observed to make you believe neglect is occurring and ask for an investigation to begin.